Orthopedic Physical Therapy Residency

 - Teaching Experience: Residents serve as adjunct faculty in musculoskeletal and spine labs at Grand Valley State University.

-- Observational Learning: Activities include observing in the Motion Analysis Center, work conditioning, hand therapy, fluoroscopically guided spinal injections, and orthopedic and spinal surgeries.
+- Observational Learning: Activities include observing in the Motion Analysis Center, work hardening, hand therapy, fluoroscopically guided spinal injections, Schroth therapu, and aquatic therapy.

 - Community Engagement: Residents oversee GVSU DPT students in a pro bono clinic, providing care for uninsured and underinsured individuals in Grand Rapids.